Best Baby Strollers in Canada 2026: Every Budget, Every Family Type

 What Nobody Tells You About Strollers (But We Will)

-**Your move:** Before you finalize any stroller pick, add up the total cost including likely accessories, then check what that model sells for used.
+**Your move:** Before you finalize any pick, add up the total cost including likely accessories, then check what that model sells for used.
 The full picture often changes the decision.

 UPPAbaby VISTA V2 Stroller